 Addressing the audience on how the future of wine has changed, this was another presentation I was really sad to miss.
 I always enjoy Robert Joseph’s thought-provoking insights.
 As much as I preach wine education, I believe in making wine less intimidating and his statement about the subject really made me think.
 It is so difficult to take your thoughts and ideas outside of your own head and environment.
 To not think like a wine person, to not care about the terroir, but only about whether it tastes nice, looks the part and suits the pocket.
 According to Robert, people make purchasing decisions based on rational, instinct and emotion and perhaps we should make it less complicated for them.
-Perhaps we should focus our attention on the marketing.
+Perhaps we should focus our attention on marketing.

-Christo Conradie of Vinpro asking why, after success of Cape Wine, S African wine is still among cheapest in the world.
-Marketing problem? #Vinproday (Wine Thinkner @robertjoseph) Robert Joseph answers the question himself: With low pricing and low margins, there are no marketing budget and the result is a weak brand.
+Christo Conradie of Vinpro asking why, after the success of Cape Wine, S African wine is still among cheapest in the world.
+Marketing problem? #Vinproday (Wine Thinkner @robertjoseph) Robert Joseph answers the question himself: With low pricing and low margins, there is no marketing budget and the result is a weak brand.

-The future of wine has changed, but Robert complemented the tenacity of the SA wine trade when it comes to quality and wish for a future where there is less wine, where people pay more for it and where everyone is making more money from it.
+The future of wine has changed, but Robert complemented the tenacity of the SA wine trade when it comes to quality and wishes for a future where there is less wine, where people pay more for it and where everyone is making more money from it.
 No other country in the world has changed so much in terms of quality of wine as this one.
 Well done #SouthAfrica #feelingproud #VinproDay Thank you for the compliment @robertjoseph (Porchia Adamas @CommsPH)

 Mark Norrish of Ultra Liquors also focused on the customer and advised the industry to start with the consumer in mind.
 The consumer should drive the strategy and guide the tactics.
-Rule 1) Consumers are always the BOSS, and are the most important person in any Retailing / Sales business.
+Rule 1) Consumers are always the BOSS and are the most important person in any Retailing / Sales business.
 Rule 2) if in doubt, refer to Rule 1. @marnorr @#VinproDay (@Vinpro_za)

 “For your business to be relevant, you have to be relevant in your own community.” @Wieta_za Linda Lipparoni on social dialogue. #VinProDay (@MareliRoux)

-For me this says it all.
+For me, this says it all.
 We all have a responsibility towards our communities and only by social upliftment will we be able to address so many of the daily challenges.
 Again, such a suitable topic for the theme of “It starts with you”.
 We should all make our communities our priority.